-The simple parallel interface is a quick and easy way to control the pump; this is the same interface used on existing 24V Edwards Turbo Pumps.
-The controls that are available to use are Start and Standby.
-You can monitor the system status using the Normal, Fail and Analogue output signals.
+The simple parallel interface is a quick and easy way to control the pump; this is the same interface used on existing 24 V Edwards Turbo Pumps.
+The controls that are available to use are start and standby.
+You can monitor the system status using the normal, fail and analogue output signals.

-Note: The Serial Enable switch MUST be open (no connection) and the slide switch must be in the RS232 position (see Section 3.7).
+Note: The serial enable switch MUST be open (no connection) and the slide switch must be in the RS232 position (refer to Section 3.7).